Engine Commands

 tandem-engine serve [OPTIONS]Options:

---hostname <HOSTNAME>/--host <HOSTNAME>: The interface to bind to (default:127.0.0.1, env:TANDEM_ENGINE_HOST).--port <PORT>: The port to listen on (default:39731, env:TANDEM_ENGINE_PORT).--state-dir <DIR>: Custom directory for storing engine state (config, logs, storage).--in-process: Run in in-process mode (for development/debugging).--provider <ID>: Provider ID for this process (openai,openrouter,anthropic,ollama,groq,mistral,together,azure,bedrock,vertex,copilot,cohere).--model <ID>: Provider model override for this process.--api-key <KEY>: API key override for the selected provider for this process.--config <PATH>: Override config file path.--api-token <TOKEN>: Require token auth for HTTP endpoints (Authorization Bearer, canonicalX-Agent-Token, or compatibilityX-Tandem-Token; env:TANDEM_API_TOKEN).--web-ui: Enable embedded web admin UI (env:TANDEM_WEB_UI).--web-ui-prefix <PATH>: Path prefix for embedded web admin UI (default:/admin, env:TANDEM_WEB_UI_PREFIX).
+--hostname <HOSTNAME>/--host <HOSTNAME>: The interface to bind to (default:127.0.0.1, env:TANDEM_ENGINE_HOST).--port <PORT>: The port to listen on (default:39731, env:TANDEM_ENGINE_PORT).--state-dir <DIR>: Custom directory for storing engine state (config, logs, storage).--in-process: Run in in-process mode (for development/debugging).--provider <ID>: Provider ID for this process (openai,openrouter,anthropic,ollama,groq,mistral,together,azure,bedrock,vertex,copilot,cohere).--model <ID>: Provider model override for this process.--api-key <KEY>: API key override for the selected provider for this process.--config <PATH>: Override config file path.--api-token <TOKEN>: Set an explicit token for HTTP endpoints (Authorization Bearer, canonicalX-Agent-Token, or compatibilityX-Tandem-Token; env:TANDEM_API_TOKEN).
+If omitted,serveloads or creates a shared token by default.--unsafe-no-api-token: Advanced local-only opt-out that disables HTTP API token auth (env:TANDEM_UNSAFE_NO_API_TOKEN=1).--web-ui: Enable embedded web admin UI (env:TANDEM_WEB_UI).--web-ui-prefix <PATH>: Path prefix for embedded web admin UI (default:/admin, env:TANDEM_WEB_UI_PREFIX).

 status